gowthamee18/gif-diy/README.md

-# ૮ ˶ᵔ ᵕ ᵔ˶ ა Python DIY-GIF Generator ૮ ˶ᵔ ᵕ ᵔ˶ ა
+# Python DIY-GIF Generator ૮ ˶ᵔ ᵕ ᵔ˶ ა

 This simple project creates an animated GIF from a sequence of PNG images using the `imageio` library in Python.
 It's a simple and effective way to stitch multiple images into a smooth animation.